daichianoop/Nasrock/README.md

 # Nasrock - NASA Open APIs Explorer

 ## Project Overview
 **Nasrock** is a Next.js application that empowers you to seamlessly explore and utilize NASA's Open APIs.
-It provides a user-friendly platform to discover a vast array of APIs encompassing space exploration, astronomy, and NASA projects, enriching your understanding of the cosmos.
+It provides a user-friendly platform to discover a vast array of APIs encompassing space exploration, astronomy, and NASA projects, enriching your understanding of the universe.

 ## Features
 - **Responsive Design**: Optimized for a smooth experience across all devices (mobile, tablet, desktop).